simpleauthority/anki-decks/decks/tagalog/verbs/i_verbs/1/README.md

-# Tagalog Verbs 1
+# Tagalog i- Verbs 1
-## Some good first verbs to know

 This deck will show you a picture first, and has the target language information on the other side.
 It is intended for immersion study.